csound-plugins/risset/README.md

 }
 ```

-The url + optional path points to a risset.json manifest file
+To add a plugin to the index, just extend the *plugins* dict.
+The url should point to a valid git repository,
+the path attribute can be used to indicate where risset.json manifest is within this repository.
+This allows to
+define multiple plugins within one repository.

 ## Manifest